Four Ways Trauma Therapy Can Help You Cope With Your Past

 Although the traumatic experiences you’ve gone through may not be undone, the effects of your trauma, otherwise known as trauma symptoms, can be managed effectively.
 Trauma-based therapies often implement different procedures to help you learn to cope with your trauma symptoms.
 For example, exposure therapy sessions sometimes begin and end with breathing practices, which can quell anxiety and improve cognitive function.

-Some forms of trauma, such as childhood trauma, may require a team effort.
+Some forms of trauma, such as childhood trauma, may require a team effort from team who can provide trauma-informed care.
 Counselors and therapists who use trauma-informed therapy in their practice can teach coping mechanisms to families and teachers of children who have experienced trauma.
 Someone who has experienced childhood trauma generally needs a strong support system.
 By helping both families and survivors of childhood trauma cope, therapists can help lighten the load for everyone involved.

 Breathing exercises, physical activity, and meditation can all be coping mechanisms in trauma therapy.
 Some techniques may work better for you than others; if you feel you’re not improving with one coping technique, it can be helpful to let your therapist know so they can help you explore another.